 In 2013, Chahal served as general manager of the Manitoba Chamber of Commerce where she worked closely with the business community across Manitoba.
 She understands Manitoba’s business community and its challenges and opportunities.
 As a minority woman from the arts and cultural sector, Chahal shared her understanding of employment and workplace issues impacting women and immigrants within the business community.
 The chamber is now a leader in reflecting the population demographics of Manitoba both at its board structure and its workforce complement.

-In 2020, during the middle of a global pandemic Rita accepted the role of executive director of Mood Disorders Association of Manitoba to provide leadership in serving those impacted by mental health in our province.
+In 2020, during the middle of a global pandemic, Rita accepted the role of executive director of the Mood Disorders Association of Manitoba to provide leadership in serving those impacted by mental health in our province.

 Embracing diversity requires strong faith and crisis management at every turn.
 A proud, naturalized Canadian, Chahal is a first-generation immigrant herself who refuses to be isolated or stopped in realizing her dreams.
 Chahal can straddle both the private, non-profit and government worlds.
 She excels in these worlds by building partnerships.
-As a parent she is most proud of her three children in whom she instilled the importance of honoring their bicultural heritage.
-Her personal guiding principle in life is built on hope, faith and love.
-That nine-year old is now a grandmother of four and can only imagine a world where racism has no place.
+As a parent, she is most proud of her three children in whom she instilled the importance of honoring their bicultural heritage.
+Her guiding principle in life is built on hope, faith, and love.
+That nine-year-old is now a grandmother of four and can only imagine a world where racism has no place.
 But she works towards that goal daily.